-The Group's use of wholesale funding was €21.3 billion as at June 30, 2022 (inclusive of its Targeted Longer-Term Refinancing Operations (TLTRO) participation which benefits net interest income) representing 19% of its funding base.
-Notwithstanding the relatively low quantum of wholesale funding required by the Group, if wholesale markets remained closed for an extended or prolonged period, or if there was a significant reduction in investor demand for the Group's wholesale funding issuance, or a significant increase on the acquisition cost of wholesale funding, this may have an adverse impact on the liquidity and profit and loss position of the Group and may result in reliance by the Group on funding from Monetary Authorities.
-See the risk factor entitled "The Covid-19 pandemic and the fallout from the war in Ukraine are impacting the global, Irish and UK economies" above.
+The Group's use of wholesale funding was €11.8 billion as at December 31, 2023, representing approximately 10 per cent. of its funding base.
+Notwithstanding the relatively low quantum of wholesale funding required by the Group, if wholesale markets remained closed for an extended or prolonged period, or if there was a significant reduction in investor demand for the Group's wholesale funding issuance, or a significant increase in the acquisition cost of wholesale funding, this may have an adverse impact on the liquidity and profit and loss position of the Group and may result in reliance by the Group on funding from Monetary Authorities.
+See the risk factor entitled "The continued fallout from Russia's invasion of Ukraine is impacting the global, Irish and UK economies, while the evolving Israel-Hamas war has added to uncertainty" above.